Oklahoma DA’s office releases video of bail officer fatally shooting client

 The state medical examiner reportedly said the bullet entered Williams’ lower back and exited his upper chest, which is consistent with being shot while bending out a window.

-The paper reported that at the end of the trial, Carey's defense attorney argued, “What’s not on the video is you reasonable doubt.”
+The paper reported that at the end of the trial, Carey's defense attorney argued, “What’s not on the video is your reasonable doubt.”

 Carey testified she shot Williams in self-defense as she and her son attempted to take Williams back into custody.
 She told jurors she was afraid Williams was going to shoot her son and that he tried to grab her gun before fleeing out her office window.

-Carey said she beat Williams—who was accused in a burglary case-- to the gun.
+Carey said she beat Williams — who was accused in a burglary case — to the gun.

 “I was afraid he was going to shoot my son,” Carey told the Payne County jury, The Oklahoman reported.
 “I felt like we were going to be killed. … I've never been that scared before.”